Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Details on the computation of greybody factors

 \item The lowest power term around $x=0$ of each coefficient can be written in the following form:

 where $\tau=\tau(\ell)$ depends on the choice of RBH. \item We then build the following characteristic equation:

 whose solutions are the following:

-\item It is then possible to conclude that Eq.~(\ref{eq:teukolsky2}) admits solutions near the singular point $x=0$ of the form given by Eq.~(\ref{eq:near}). \end{itemize} Explicitly, for the four RBHs in question, $\tau$ is given by the following:
+\item It is then possible to conclude that Eq.~(\ref{eq:teukolsky2}) admits solutions near the singular point $x=0$ of the form given by Eq.~(\ref{eq:near}). \end{itemize} Explicitly, for the three RBHs in question, $\tau$ is given by the following:

 We notice that in the Schwarzschild limit $\ell \to 0$, all of the above reduce to $\tau=1$ as one could expect.